Rob Riggle: Fox NFL Sunday

 Beginning with the 19th-season premiere of the Fox NFL Sunday pre-game show on September 9, 2012, Riggle took over the comedy skit and prognosticator portions previously performed by Frank Caliendo from 2003 to 2011.
 Riggle did not return to the Fox NFL pre-game show in 2020.

 Personal life

 Riggle married his wife Tiffany on April 13, 1999, and have two children.
 They filed for divorce in October 2020.

-In June 2021, Riggle publicly claimed that his ex-wife had hacked his personal Apple account, stolen money from his home, and that she was somehow spying on him.
-Later that month, Riggle was granted a temporary restraining order against his ex-wife after finding a hidden camera, disguised as a smoke detector, in his home with more than 10,000 videos stored in it — some of which support his claims.
+In June 2021, Riggle publicly claimed that his estranged wife had hacked his personal Apple account, stolen money from his home, and that she was somehow spying on him.
+Later that month, Riggle was granted a temporary restraining order against her after finding a hidden camera, disguised as a smoke detector, in his home with more than 10,000 videos stored in it — some of which support his claims.
 A second hearing was scheduled for July 2021 at Riggle's request for a forensic expert to go through the footage obtained through the hidden camera.